Empty-Whisper/WhispEngine/README.md

 * Move X/Y viewport:	Middle mouse
 * Focus object:		F
 * Orbit object:		Alt + Left click
-* Deselect object	Click on any part of Hierarchy panel or out of an object
+* Deselect object		Click on any part of Hierarchy panel or out of an object in scene

 #### Panels Short Cuts
 * Configuration:         Shift + 1